-The English Market is an indoor food market offering a Victorian wonderland of exotic imported goods and delicious local produce.
-Located in Cork city centre, County Cork.
+The English Market is an indoor food market, located in Cork City centre, offering a Victorian wonderland of exotic imported goods and delicious local produce.

-The origins of the English Market trace back to the times of King James I in 1610, some four hundred years previously and has been officially trading since 1788.
+The origins of the English Market trace back to the times of King James I in 1610, some 400 years previously and has been officially trading since 1788.

 A mix of traditional Cork fare and exciting new foods from afar, combined with long standing family-run stalls contribute to the unique appeal and atmosphere of this market.